-2009 Syrah, Estate Grown and Bottled Santa Ynez Valley
+2010 Syrah, Estate Grown and Bottled, Santa Ynez Valley

 Growing Season and Harvest

-After hand harvesting, the grapes were destemmed and placed into small open-top bins to cold-soak for several days and then to ferment, some with native yeast.
-During fermentation, the rising grape skins were punched down twice a day resulting in wine of intense color, rich flavors and fine tannins.
-This wine was aged for sixteen months in French oak barrels; 18% were new, 7% were 1-year old, 10% were 2-year old and the 65% were in 4+ year old.
+After hand harvesting, the Syrah and Viognier grapes were placed into small open-top bins to co-ferment.
+During fermentation, grape skins were punched down twice a day resulting in a wine of intense color, rich flavors and fine tannins.
+The wine was then placed into French oak barrels for 16 months to age.

-Our Syrah displays rich blackberry, cassis, espresso, mocha and our signature sage spice aromas and flavors.
-The silky finish lingers from the ripe tannins and smoky oak.
-This full-bodied wine should be enjoyed over the next ten years.
-A traditional pairing for this wine is a rack of lamb with rosemary and garlic.
-Grilled meats and bold cheese will also pair well.
+Our 2010 Syrah displays bright blackberry, wild-berry, flowers, mocha, pepper and our signature sage spice.
+The silky finish lingers from the ripe tannins with a touch of smoky oak.
+A traditional pairing for this wine is a rack of lamb marinated in rosemary and garlic.

 "Marked by complex, dense flavors of blackberry, wild berry, mineral, dried herb and sage.
 Full-bodied, with a dry, spicy, lingering finish.
 Drink now through 2017." - JL 88 points, Wine Spectator, March 31, 2012.